-For years, “organizational culture” was considered a trendy, transient buzzword in the corporate world, but it’s become much more than a passing phase.
+For years, “organizational culture” was considered a trendy, transient buzzword in the corporate world, but it has become much more than a passing phase.
 Culture is now an employee recruitment and retention tool because HR directors know the right culture fosters productivity, engagement, and innovation.

 Culture refers to the working environment created by an organization’s values, strategic vision, and mission.
 It also sets the tone for relationships between people in an organization.
-And what’s one of the biggest influencers of organizational culture?
+And what is one of the biggest influencers of organizational culture?
 Leadership.

 The best leaders strive to influence culture through their leadership.
-But it’s the way they do this —their leadership style— that ultimately shapes the culture of an organization. .
+But it’s how they do this—their leadership style—that ultimately shapes the culture of an organization.

 Leaders can direct culture using traditional “command-and-control” traits like top-down leadership, class systems, and profit-driven values.
-Or, they can choose to do so using dimensions of the New Leadership Paradigm like egalitarian structure, transparency, and purpose-driven values.
-We’ll take a look at how five different leadership styles define organizational culture.
+Or, they can choose to lead using components of the New Leadership Paradigm, including egalitarian structures, transparency, and purpose-driven values.
+Here are five different leadership styles that can define your organizational culture.

 1. Directive Leadership: A Culture of Consistency